ABU Radio Song Festival 2015: Location

 It was announced that the 2015 ABU Radio Song Festival will take place in Yangon, Myanmar.

 Format

 Unlike the format used in the Eurovision Song Contest there are two versions of the Song Festivals, ABU Radio and ABU TV Song Festivals.
-The ABU Radio Song Festival which will take place on 29 May 2015 coincides with the Radio Asia 2015 event that took place between 28–30 May 2015.
+The ABU Radio Song Festival which will take place on 29 May 2015 coincides with the Radio Asia 2015 event that took place between 28 and 30 May 2015.

 Host broadcaster

 Myanmar Radio and Television (MRTV), will be the host broadcaster for the festival on 29 May 2015.

 Interval act

 The interval acted featured Rosanita Niken, Billy Talahatu and Stella, performing the song "Pusaka".

 Participating countries

 A total of seventeen countries took part in this years festival.
 Host country Myanmar made its début in the 2015, festival along with the Maldives and Palestine.
 Vietnam and Indonesia also returned to the contest after not participating in 2014.
 However Australia and Iran both withdrew from the contest.

 The following entries had been selected by the ABU to participate in the final of the ABU Radio Song Festival 2015.